In this section

 For more information visit the National Disability Insurance Scheme website.

 The National Disability Insurance Scheme is a new way of providing support for people with disability, their families and carers.
-In July 2016 the scheme started in Queensland to help people with disability get the support they need to live an ordinary life and achieve their goals.
+The scheme helps people with disability get the support they need to live an ordinary life and achieve their goals.

 You can apply for support from the NDIA:

-You can use the NDIS Access checklist to help work out if you can access the NDIS.
+You can use the NDIS am I eligible checklist to help work out if you can access the NDIS.

 If you're unsure about contacting the NDIA yourself, a local area coordinator may be able to help.